Lower Garden District, New Orleans: Landmarks

-In 2016, the Pikachu, also known as the Pokemonument, a fiberglass sculpture depicting the Pokémon species of the same name by an unknown artist, was installed in Lower Garden District.
+In 2016, the Pikachu, also known as the Pokemonument, a fiberglass sculpture depicting the Pokémon species of the same name by 2 local artists whose identity was not revealed until years later, was installed in Lower Garden District.

 The 5 ft statue of the Japanese icon was erected as an apparent tribute to Pokémon Go on July 31, 2016, in a decommissioned fountain along Terpsichore Street, near Coliseum Square in New Orleans' Lower Garden District.
 The fiberglass sculpture was coated to look like bronze.
 The artist wrote '#pokemonument' in concrete near the work's base.

 Within a few days, the sculpture was vandalized by someone with a baseball bat.
 It was repaired.
 Some two weeks after its placement, the "Pokemonument" was removed, and an online statement from the artist said that the artwork would be auctioned to benefit restoration of the park's fountains.
 The work sold for $2,000.

 Demographics

 As of the census of 2000, there were 6,116 people, 3,332 households, and 998 families residing in the neighborhood.
 The population density was 6,438 /mi^{2} (2,446 /km^{2}).

 As of the census of 2010, there were 6,363 people, 3,843 households, and 994 families residing in the neighborhood.